tlhpsound/demo-repo/README.md

 # demo-repo

-This repository is for me to demonstrate to others what I have done in the past.
+This repository is for the author to demonstrate some of his works.